jofas/mppcw/README.md

 The distributed version of percolate v0.1.0 uses MPI for performing a distributed version of the clustering process.
-MPI must be install in order to run the parallel version of percolate v0.1.0.
+MPI must be installed in order to run the parallel version of percolate v0.1.0.